 Grape Seed Extract

 Grape seed extract contains a high concentration of proanthocyanidins: polyphenols with powerful antioxidant activity.
 Proanthocyanidins are found in apples, dark berries such as cranberries and black currants, and plants such as cinnamon and cocoa beans, and are also the principal polyphenols in red wine.
-Proanthocyanidins play a role in the maintenance of collagen and elastin—supporting skin and other connective tissue throughout the body—and have been shown to inhibit UV-induced skin damage, DNA damage, immune suppression, and photocarcinogenesis.
+Proanthocyanidins play a role in the maintenance of collagen and elastin—supporting skin and other connective tissue throughout the body—and have been shown to inhibit skin damage, DNA damage, immune suppression, and other serious skin issues.

 Grape Seed Proanthocyanidines And Skin Cancer Prevention: Inhibition Of Oxidative Stress And Protection Of Immune System